October is Breast Cancer Awareness Month

 We encourage our Three Wells community to start conversations and share your cannabis experiences with each other.
 Please let us know how we can be of help if you are a patient or survivor of breast cancer.
 What resources can we possibly provide?
 Is there more information that you would like to see?

 We also understand that it’s important to find support within other organizations.
 The National Breast Cancer Foundation has an online support group available 24/7 at Beyond The Shock.
-According to their website you can “ask questions and get answers from your fellow survivors, learn more about breast cancer, and hear the inspiring stories of real people.”
+According to their website, you can “ask questions and get answers from your fellow survivors, learn more about breast cancer, and hear the inspiring stories of real people.”
 They also provide a list of additional resources here.

 The Susan G. Komen foundation also offers a support group.
 It’s important to point out that men can also receive a breast cancer diagnosis which entails a completely different set of needs.
 This is why the foundation also provides a support group for men.
 The American Cancer Society provides online support and information on local resources.
 CancerCare also provides support as do a plethora of local organizations.

 For patients, breast cancer awareness doesn’t end on October 31.
 It’s an ever-present battle, and October is simply another month to fight and take back their lives.
 Early detection helps as does modern medicine, and Cannabis plays a crucial role in easing the serious side effects of treatment.
 As research continues, medical marijuana may play a larger impact on breast cancer treatment.
-For those women and men who suffer with breast cancer, our hearts go out to you and we urge you to not give up the fight.
+For those women and men who suffer from breast cancer, our hearts go out to you and we urge you to not give up the fight.
 We offer our love and support in any way we are able.

 Philip Rebentisch is a writer and Content Editor for Three Wells.